-WFP's Approach

-WFP is working towards a world where school feeding is universal.
+WFP's Approach WFP is working towards a world where school meals are universal.
 School meals are an effective safety net, helping to ensure every child has access to education, health and nutrition.
-In the fight against hunger, school meals are a sound investment in the future of the next generation.
+In the fight against hunger, school meals are a sound investment in the future of the next generation and a key element in the achievement of the Sustainable Development Goal 2 (SDG 2) of ending hunger by 2030.
 Children from vulnerable families are often pulled out of school when more work is needed at home.
 A daily school meal is a strong incentive for families to consistently send their children to school.
-Just USD 0.25 will give a child a school meal every day, while USD 50 can feed a child for an entire school year.
+Just US\$0.25 will give a child a school meal every day, while US\$50 can feed a child for an entire school year.
 WFP is now supporting countries in setting up and maintaining sustainable government-owned programmes.
-WFP engages in school feeding policy dialogue, provides technical assistance and supports knowledge exchange between countries.

-To ensure that programmes are cost-effective and context-specific, WFP's school feeding is built on solid analysis, considering the efficiency of different implementation models - including providing vouchers or cash - and the best ways of reaching the children who will benefit.

-What Are WFP School Meals?
+WFP engages in school meals policy dialogue, provides technical assistance and supports knowledge exchange between countries.
+To ensure that programmes are cost-effective and contextspecific, WFP's school meals are built on solid analysis, considering the efficiency of different implementation models - including providing vouchers or cash - and the best ways of reaching the children who will benefit.
+What are WFP School Meals?

 In-school meals Children are provided with breakfast, lunch or both while in school.
-Meals can be prepared at the school, in the community or be delivered from centralized kitchens.
+Meals can be prepared at the school, in the community or can be delivered from centralized kitchens.
 Some programmes provide complete meals, others provide fortified, high-energy biscuits or nutritious snacks, such as date bars.
 Take-home rations Families receive food rations on the condition that their children attend school regularly.
 In-school meals, combined with take-home rations, help keep girls in school and reduce drop-out rates.

-World Food Programme Two Minutes to Learn about School Feeding

-Local agriculture Linking small-scale farmers to school feeding programmes helps support rural economies, making programmes more sustainable.
-Such home-grown school feeding programmes are under way in more than 25 countries where WFP is present, and this number is growing quickly.
+Local agriculture Linking small-scale farmers to school meals programmes helps support rural economies, making programmes more sustainable.
+Such home-grown school meals programmes are underway in more than 25 countries where WFP is present, and this number is growing quickly.
 In these countries, WFP works with farmers to increase their capacity.
+Partnerships Building partnerships with governments, private sector partners, UN agencies, NGOs, and academia is important to achieve effective school meals.
+One such partner is the United States Department of Agriculture (USDA) which, through the McGovern-Dole International Food for Education and Child Nutrition Program, recently announced generous five-year funding for Côte d'Ivoire and Rwanda beginning in 2015.
+Ongoing McGovern-Dole funded projects are active in Bangladesh, Cambodia, Ethiopia, Haiti, Kenya, Lao PDR, Liberia, Malawi and Nepal.
+In Rwanda, for example, the funds will allow WFP to provide daily hot meals to support both the education and health of children.
+USDA's contribution will also help WFP build on the Rwandan government's efforts to develop and sustain the home-grown school meals programme.
+WFP will partner with World Vision and the ministries of education and agriculture to enhance the learning environment, build the capacity of school staff and communities, and increase the use of locally produced food, particularly from smallholder farmers, as WFP works towards handing over the programme to national ownership.
 Why School Meals?